MicrosoftDocs/customer-insights/ci-docs/data/data-sources.md

 - **Faster unification**: With the [Delta time travel feature](connect-delta-lake.md#delta-lake-time-travel-and-data-refreshes), Customer Insights – Data unifies just the changed data rather than reprocessing the entire set of data.
 Incremental unification requires all data inputs to unification be in the Delta format.
 - **Reduction in data corruption issues**: Reduces corrupted partitions and common data corruption issues caused by older formats such as CSV.
 - **More reliable data management design**: Delta format doesn't require manual updates to manifests, schemas, and partition files.
-- **Higher data validity**: Delta format provides atomicity, consistency, isolation, durability (ACID) transactions and isloations levels in Spark.
+- **Higher data validity**: Delta format provides atomicity, consistency, isolation, durability (ACID) transactions, and isolation levels in Spark.

 You can use Delta format with the following connectors: